Vikram I. Shah

-Dr Vikram Shah is known for his significant contributions to the field of joint replacement surgeries. his contributions in the field of joint replacement have been recognised through B C Roy International Award.
+Shah is known for his contributions to the field of joint replacement surgeries. his contributions in the field of joint replacement have been recognised through B C Roy International Award.
 He is the only Indian surgeon to be selected on the Board of Designers of Zimmer Inc., USA.

 Early life and education

-Dr. Vikram I. Shah obtained his M.S. in orthopedics in India after completing his studies at Byramjee Jeejeebhoy Medical College (B J Medical College) in Ahmedabad.
+Vikram I. Shah obtained his M.S. in orthopedics in India after completing his studies at Byramjee Jeejeebhoy Medical College (B J Medical College) in Ahmedabad.
 Following the completion of his masters' degree in 1989, he sought out advanced international training in Joint replacement.

 He spent two years at Ormskirk Hospital & Wrightington Hospital in the United Kingdom and continued his specialized education in Switzerland and Germany.
-He completed his fellowship under Dr. Brice Brackin at the Shelby Medical Centre in Birmingham, Alabama, USA.
+He completed his fellowship under Brice Brackin at the Shelby Medical Centre in Birmingham, Alabama, US.

 Career

-Dr. Vikram I Shah has studied MBBS and MS Orthopedic in Ahmedabad.
+Shah has studied MBBS and MS Orthopedic in Ahmedabad.
 After which, He worked in Ormskirk and Wrightington Hospital, England, for two-and-a-half-years.

 He returned to India in the year 1993 and established his first medical center in Ahmedabad.
 In the year 1994, he established Shalby Hospitals, as a joint replacement centre. (the new indian express).
 Shalby Hospitals currently has 16 units with over 2000 beds capacity across India.

-Dr. Vikram I Shah has performed over 15,000 successful Knee Surgeries.
+Shah has performed over 15,000 successful Knee Surgeries.
 He carried out 3,000 joint replacement knee surgeries in 2008 alone.
 Shah developed the ‘OS Needle’ (Orthopedic Surgeons’ Needle) which can pass through both bone and soft tissue easily so that an orthopedic surgeon can finish repairing bone and soft tissues quickly.
 It is claimed that this invention has greatly reduced the surgical time, from a few hours to 8–10 minutes.
 When this was not available, surgeons had to use complicated soft tissue procedures in which the failure rate was high and recovery time as longer.